 - Cardiovascular Risk includes specific ratios and the Omega 3 Index

 - Nutrient Elements are direct measurements of copper and zinc (plasma), magnesium and potassium (RBC), and manganese and selenium (whole blood)

-- Toxic Elements (whole blood) indicate exposure to lead, mercury, arsenic, cadmium or tin within approximately a 90-120 day timeframe
+- Toxic Elements (whole blood) indicate exposure to lead, mercury, arsenic, or cadmium within approximately a 90-120 day timeframe

-- Add-on SNPs (buccal swab) include MTHFR, COMT, TNF-a, and APOE
+- Add-on Genomic SNPs (buccal swab) include MTHFR, COMT, TNF-a, and APOE

 What advantage does the NutrEval FMV offer compared to other diagnostics?

 The NutrEval FMV is one of the most comprehensive nutritional profiles available assessing a broad array of macronutrients and micronutrients, as well as markers that give insight into digestive function, toxic exposure, mitochondrial function, and oxidative stress.

 Genova provides a user-friendly report with clinically actionable results including:

 - Suggested digestive support and vitamin, mineral, amino acid, and fatty acid recommendations based on an algorithmic calculation of functional need for cofactors in the body's metabolism